UmangRajpara13/Able/README.md

 Graphic card : Nvidia Graphics MX350(Pascal Architecture, CUDA capability 6.1, VRAM 2GB)
 Microphone : External Bluetooth Headeset with Microphone Arm (Recommended).
 Avoid using in-built microphone of your laptop.

-The project uses whisper by OpenAI which requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers:
+The project uses [Whisper](https://github.com/openai/whisper) by OpenAI which requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers:

 ```bash